Skip to contents

 title = "Distribution of Religious Infrastructures in Brunei",

-caption = "Source: MORA Annual Statistics (2021)",
+caption = "Source: Compiled by author using MORA Annual Statistics 2021 and other publicly accessible sources online",

 x = "Latitude",